PhilipYip1988/python-notebooks/mambaforge_install/environments.md

 There is also a legacy env command that won't act upon the selected environment, instead -n ENVNAME needs to be provided when using the command.

-At current this command has some issues when using the export or remove option from mamba although the create option works.
-Fortunately these two problematic options can instead be invoked from the conda package manager.
-The error for Mamba is submitted on GitHub ['Namespace' object has no attribute 'func' - GitHub Issue](https://github.com/conda-forge/miniforge/issues/475)

 This includes exporting the Environment to a yml file:

 ```